romanlakerveld/ProgProj/REPORT.md

 - ViewHolder: holds the view for the adapter
 - OnSpeciesClicked: listener that's used by the InteractionAdapter
     - Has OnClick method which get the text of the clicked button (the species) and hands it to the ResultsActivity
+- MapUtils: class for handling map coordinates
+    - getMapCoords takes a google map object and gets the coordinates of the current projection to hand to the API.
+    - round method is used by getMapCoords to round the coordinates down to 2 decimal positions.
+- DatabaseAccess: handles the retrieval of data from the SQL database.
+    - getCommon method takes a latin String and converts it to a common name if possible.
+    - getAllTaxa method selects all values from the autocomplete table to be used for Autocomplete feature
+    - getAllUrls method takes a latin String and returns all relevant URLs found in the database.
+- DatabaseOpenHelper: handles assets needed for the database
+- Interaction: class for representing interactions.
+Contains getters and setters for:
+    - source of interaction
+    - interaction type
+    - target of interaction.